ebf/spring-granular-permissions/README.md

 - `NoPermissionModelFoundException`

-> When no entity is marked with `PermissionModel` annotation
+> When no entity implements the `PermissionModel` interface

 - `MoreThanOnePermissionModelFoundException`

-> When more than one entity is marked with `PermissionModel` annotation
+> When more than one entity is implementing the `PermissionModel` interface

-- `NoPermissionFieldNameFoundException`

-> When the `PermissionModel` entity has no field marked with `PermissionNameField`

-- `MoreThanOnePermissionNameFieldFoundException`

-> When the `PermissionModel` entity has more than one field marked with `PermissionNameField`

 #### Guarding protected resources exceptions